The Future Role of District Heating in Great Britain

 Salman Siddiqui, UCL Energy Institute

-District heating networks are a technology that allow centralised heat generation to be distributed and allows a more diverse range of heat sources to be used taking advantage of the efficiency and economy of scale as well as the integration of thermal energy storage due to its potential in peak load shifting.
+Several options exist to decarbonise the provision of heat in the built environment, some which include a high degree of electrification of low temperature heat demand.
+With the high level of electrification, it is expected that a large share of this in future scenarios will be from variable renewable generation.
+District heating networks are a technology that allow centralised heat generation to be distributed and allows a more diverse range of heat sources to be used taking advantage of the efficiencies and economies of scale including the integration of thermal energy storage due to its potential in peak load shifting.